Model-checking real-time systems: revisiting the alternating automaton route: Conclusion

 \section{Conclusion}

 In timed automata literature, 1-ATAs have played the role of an excellent technical device for logic-to-automata translations.
 Perhaps, owing to the high general complexity, there have been no attempts at aligning the analysis of 1-ATAs to the well developed timed automata algorithms.
 Typically, 1-ATAs are converted to equivalent network of timed automata, with a blowup in the control states.
 Our aim in this paper is to pass on the message that these conversions of 1-ATAs to TAs may not really be needed and instead one could embed the analysis of 1-ATAs into the current timed automata algorithms.
 To substantiate this claim, we have given a zone-based emptiness algorithm for 1-ATAs.
-In Appendix~\ref{sec:zg-mc}, we show how we can lift it to a model-checking algorithm, by providing a zone graph for the product of a timed automaton with a 1-ATA (the $A \times B_{\neg \varphi}$ as described in the introduction).
-We have also demonstrated a logical fragment which induces bounded width 1-ATAs, for which the operations in the zone enumeration are as good as the counterparts used in timed automata reachability.
+We have also shown how we can lift it to a model-checking algorithm, by providing a zone graph for the product of a timed automaton $\Aa$ with a 1-ATA $\Bb$.
+When $\Aa$ is strongly non-Zeno or when $\Bb$ has a bounded-width, the zone graph computation uses efficient operations, with the same complexity as in timed automata.
+We have also demonstrated a logical fragment of MTL which induces bounded width 1-ATAs.
 One important idea that we wish to highlight is the addition of an explicit deactivation operation for 1-ATAs.
 This is a simple trick that can have a substantial impact on the analysis.

 We believe that the theoretical foundations we lay here pave the way for studying further optimizations, implementing the ideas and understanding the practical impact.
 As part of future work, it would be interesting to study whether the best known simulation techniques for timed automata~\cite{DBLP:conf/formats/BouyerGHSS22} can be incorporated into the 1-ATA zone graphs.
 What about ATAs with multiple clocks?
 They are undecidable, of course.
 But, are there good restrictions that make the modeling more succinct and still enable a zone-based analysis?
 It would be interesting to extend the notion of boundedness on multi-clock ATAs and find out if there are fragments of MTL (MITL for instance) that are expressible by it.
 This study also motivates the question of understanding zone-based liveness algorithms for ATAs, in particular, bounded-width ATAs.
 Another direction is to explore the extensive literature based on antichain algorithms studied for alternating finite automata emptiness, in the real-time setting.
 Here is another natural problem that we leave open: given a 1-ATA $\Aa$ and a constant $k$, decide whether $\Aa$ has width $k$?